Burn-down chart: a chart showing the decrease of remaining work against time.

 Self-design: the expression of self-organization where only the Scrum Team decides what skills are or are not needed and present within the team.

-Self-management: the minimal expression of self-organization in Scrum, holding that only the Scrum Team decides how performs what work within a Sprint.
+Self-management: the minimal expression of self-organization in Scrum, holding that only the Scrum Team decides who performs what work within a Sprint.

 Self-organization: the process of people forming organized groups around problems or challenges without external work plans or instructions being imposed on them.